quantum-corn/reacting/README.md

 - Check your installation with the following commands (in terminal - I use '`$`' to indicate that the command is intended to be run on terminal)

     ```cli
-    $ node --version
+    $node --version
-    $ npm --version
+    $npm --version
     ```

 - The bare minimum familiarity with `npm`:

-  - `$ npm init -y` Here `npm` is the name of the executable (program) we are trying to call to.
+  - `$npm init -y` Here `npm` is the name of the executable (program) we are trying to call to.
 In other words, `npm` is the base command. `init` is the subcommand that we pass to `npm`.
 It tells `npm` what we want it to do. `-y` is a flag (because it starts with `-`).
 Flags are like further customization options for the main subcommand. `init` is used to initialize the directory where it is run, as a node project. `-y` tells `npm` to assume a `-y`es for all default options for parameters required to initialize.
 You can skip the flag if you want to do the inititalization manually step-by-step.
-  - `$ npm install -g --save-dev <packagename1> <packagename2>`
+  - `$npm install -g --save-dev <packagename1> <packagename2>`

-    `install` tells `npm` exactly what you would guess.

-    `--save-dev` is also a flag.

-    <font color="red">The rule is : If the flag is just one character, use `-`, otherwise use `--`.</font>

-    And then we have a ` ` (whitespace) separated list of `<packagenames>` we want to install.

-    <font color="red">You must know the package name exactly.</font>

-    `-g` tells `npm` to `install` the given packages `-g`lobally meaning they will be accessible anywhere on your system.
+    `install` tells `npm` exactly what you would guess. `--save-dev` is also a flag. <font color="scarlet">The rule is : If the flag is just one character, use `-`, otherwise use `--`.</font> And then we have a ` ` (whitespace) separated list of `<packagenames>` we want to install. <font color="scarlet">You must know the package name exactly.</font> `-g` tells `npm` to `install` the given packages `-g`lobally meaning they will be accessible anywhere on your system.
 Not using this flag will `install` it in the directory where you run the command from. `--save-dev flag` tells `npm` that the package is to be noted separately as it is only used in the development cycle, for example, to test code, and will not be a part of the release or deployed versions of the code.
-  - `$ npm uninstall <packagename>` does exactly what you would guess.
+  - `$npm uninstall <packagename>` does exactly what you would guess.
-  - `npm install react` installs React in the working directory(directory where the command is run).
+  - `$npm install react` installs React in the working directory(directory where the command is run).
   - **Yarn** is an alternative to npm.

 #### How to React?

--
+There are many ways to use React.

+- [CDN](https://en.wikipedia.org/wiki/content_delivery_network)(Content Delivery Network) - Accessing the `react.js` file which is what the React library is, from a remote server from within the code inside a `script` tag.
+It is required to use **React DOM** as well.
+It can be done the same way.
+- Installing `react` and `react-dom` via `npm` into the project.
+Using this method means having to deal with **Babel** which makes converts JavaScript ES6 (newer version) and JSX (React syntax) into plain JavaScript, for greater compatibility.
+- To avoid all the above complications, we can use [`create-react-app`](https://github.com/facebookincubator/create-react-app).
+It is beginner friendly and this book uses that.

+#### `create-react-app`

+- There's 2 ways to use it.
+  - Install it using `$npm install -g create-react-app`.
+You can check your installation using `$create-react-app --version`.
+Lastly `$create-react-app <AppName>`
+  - You can use `$npx create-react-app <AppName>`. `npx` is a tool that comes with `npm`.
+It avoids the step of installing packages and lets you run packages from npm directory without manually installing. <font color="scarlet">The package is still installed.
+Only you didn't have to bother about it.</font>.
+This is the preferred method as it always uses the latest version from the register.
+- I am working along as I learn to I ran `$create-react-app first-reaction`.
+It automatically creates the app directory.
+Check it out [here](./first-reaction).

+---

+### Finally Walking

+#### The First Steps